 The Federal Emergency Management Agency (FEMA) awarded ACT the 2013 FEMA Help Desk Award in appreciation for their outstanding dedication and devotion of duty.

 ACT is the 2006 recipient of the Enterprising Veteran Award, the highest honor awarded to high performing veteran entrepreneurs by the U.S. Department of Veterans Affairs’ Center for Veterans Enterprise (CVE).

 ACT’s process-focused approach and commitment to quality through measurable, repeatable process development has resulted in process defect identification and elimination, better customer service, improved employee morale, and increased productivity.
 These benefits translate to lower costs for our customers through increased efficiency across projects.

-Our Quality Assurance Program is based in our ISO 9001:2008 certified processes for IDIQ and Task Order management and our CMMI Level 2 assessed program management practices used for project level planning, execution, tracking, and reporting.
-These documented repeatable quality practices are used on every ACT project or program to objectively verify that performance requirements and required work products meet customer expectations.
-Our goal is to identify deficiencies, document Corrective Action Reports (CARs) and develop/execute corrective actions early in the lifecycle process to reduce costs and maintain schedule milestones.
+Our Quality Management System (QMS) is based in our ISO9001:2015 certified corporate level business processes supporting IDIQ and Task Order management, while our CMMI Level 2 assessed processes focus on program management practices in the areas of: project level planning, execution, delivery, monitoring, and reporting.
+These documented, repeatable quality practices are used on every ACT project or program to ensure that customer requirements are satisfied on time and meet customer expectations.
+ACT’s Senior Management is actively engaged in the support and maintenance of the QMS to provide quality customer service.

 ACT actively documents, takes action on, and monitors known Risk and Opportunities in the QMS.
 Our proactive approach is intended to identify potential risks early, and then put in place effective mitigation strategies to minimize negative impacts on ACT and our customers.

 ACT is actively involved in continual improvement of the QMS.
 The sources for improvement come from several sources, but ultimately all non-conformances are documented and worked to resolution following a standardized process.
 Senior Management is actively involved with QA in this process.